 My kid still has days where he can’t remember his left from his right.
 To help him out in the past, I’ve labeled the inside of his sneakers and even resorted to drawing a big L and R on his hands with magic markers.
 A perfect solution until bath time.

-It’s time to take advantage of this frigid winter and finally put to rest the age old question “Mommy, does this go on this hand / foot?”.
+It’s time to take advantage of this frigid winter and finally put to rest the age old question “Mommy, which hand does this go on?”.

 1. A pair of acrylic gloves or mittens